a2stuff/a2d/notes/testplan.md

 ## Calculator and Sci.Calc

 * Run Apple Menu > Calculator.
+Move the Calculator window.
+Verify that the mouse cursor is drawn correctly.

+* Run Apple Menu > Calculator.
+Verify that the mouse cursor does not jump to the top-left of the screen.

+* Run Apple Menu > Calculator.
 Drag the Calculator window over a volume icon.
 Then drag the Calculator window to the bottom of the screen so that only the title bar is visible.
 Verify that volume icon redraws properly.

 * Run Apple Menu > Calculator.
 Drag the Calculator window to bottom of screen so only title bar is visible.
 Type numbers on the keyboard.
 Verify no numbers are painted on screen.
 Move window back up.
 Verify the typed numbers were input.